containers/podman/docs/source/markdown/podman-network-exists.1.md

 **podman network exists** checks if a network exists.
 The **Name** or **ID** of the network may be used as input.
 Podman will return an exit code of `0` when the network is found.
 A `1` will be returned otherwise.
-An exit code of `125` indicates there was an other issue.
+An exit code of `125` indicates there was another issue.

 ## OPTIONS